ninja-build/ninja/HACKING.md

 On Windows, you'll need to install Python to run `configure.py`, and run everything under a Visual Studio Tools Command Prompt (or after running `vcvarsall` in a normal command prompt).
-See below if you want to use mingw or some other compiler instead using Visual Studio.
+See below if you want to use mingw or some other compiler instead of Visual Studio.

 ### Adjusting build flags